LuxLeaks: Two waves of ICIJ revelations

 On 5 November 2014, the Washington, D.C.–based International Consortium of Investigative Journalists (ICIJ) released LuxLeaks investigation.
 Eighty journalists from media organizations around the globe had been involved in collaboratively reviewing 28,000 pages of documents.
 All documents are available online in a searchable database categorized by industry and corporation published by the ICIJ and by other websites.
 The documents disclose tax rulings between Luxembourg and more than 340 companies worldwide aiming at reducing their tax payments.
 The Luxembourg Leaks provide insight into 548 tax rulings, dating from 2002 to 2010.

 On 9 December 2014, ICIJ revealed new names of about 30 large companies benefiting from tax rulings and tax avoidance schemes in Luxembourg.
 This second wave is labeled "LuxLeaks 2" in complement to the first revelation wave in November labeled "LuxLeaks 1".

 The LuxLeaks revelations have had a worldwide impact, as ICIJ partnered its investigations with many media around the world: CNBC (USA), CBC (Canada), The Irish Times (Ireland), Le Monde (France), Tagesanzeiger (Switzerland), Süddeutsche Zeitung (Germany), The Asahi Shimbun (Japan), El Confidencial (Spain) and many others.

-After publishing LuxLeaks investigation, ICIJ was awarded one of the United States' top journalism awards, the George Polk Awards in the Business Reporting category (ICIJ is jointly awarded for 2 other investigations) in February 2015.
+After publishing the LuxLeaks investigation, ICIJ was awarded one of the United States' top journalism awards, the George Polk Awards in the Business Reporting category (ICIJ is jointly awarded for 2 other investigations) in February 2015.
 ICIJ was also awarded 'Investigation of the Year' for the LuxLeaks and SwissLeaks investigations at the Data Journalism Awards in June 2015.

 Although the ICIJ LuxLeaks and WikiLeaks show similarity in names and operating mode (as international, online, non-profit, journalistic organisations publishing confidential or secret information), this does not imply any known connection between them.